Also called H, hammer, harry, slow, smack

 - Increased likelihood of overdose

-Heroin affects people differently depending on a range of factors including how strong it is, how much is consumed, whether it is used with other drugs, and the individual characteristics of the person.
-It is important to know that there is no safe level of use.
+Heroin affects people differently depending on the purity, how much is consumed, whether it is used with other drugs, and the individual characteristics of the person.
+It is important to recognise that there is no safe level of use.

 - Heart and lung problems

 - Sexual dysfunction